gdeckler/MicrosoftHatesGregsQuickMeasures/README.md

 3. In the quick measure's configuration pane, configure the measure
 4. Click "<strong>Generate DAX</strong>"
 5. In the "<strong>Dax Measure</strong>" pane, click "<strong>Create</strong>" to create the measure or column in the chosen table (<strong>Fields</strong> pane) in your model

+## Notes
+- There are not a lot of guard rails
+- There is no data type checking for example so if you try to sum a text column, that's on you.
+- Same thing if you use a column from some table you shouldn't
+- Won't cause issues with measure and column creation, you just might get some DAX errors